gwbres/cggtts/doc/cggtts.md

 * The parser supports current revision **2E** only, it will reject files that have different revision number.
 * This parser does not care for file naming conventions

-* While it is clearly specified in the standards, that header lines order matter, this parser is tolerant against line/data order, except for the first CGGTT REVISION header line which should always come first.
+* While standard specifications says header lines order do matter, this parser is tolerant and only expects the first CGGTT REVISION header to come first.

-* We tolerate a missing BLANK between the header section and measurements
+* BLANKs between header & measurements data must be respected
 * This parser does not care for whitespaces, padding, it is not disturbed by their abscence

-* This parser is case sensitive at the moment, as it appears all fields should be written in upper case, except for data units/scalings
+* This parser is case sensitive at the moment, all data fields and labels should be provided in upper case, as specified in standards

 * We accept several \"COMMENTS =\" lines, although it is not specified in CGGTTS.
 Several comments are then parsed.